 They're out there performing miracles.
 Musicians with what are called "handicaps."
-My friend and occasional composing partner David Hoffman played for Ray Charles for 13 years and EVERYONE knows about this ICON.
+My friend and occasional composing partner David Hoffman played for Ray Charles for 13 years and EVERYONE knows about this ICON (Ironically David himself lost his eyesight two years ago.).
 Most of us have heard about the genius of guitarist Django Reinhart's abilities with a very damaged fretting hand.
 Few others may know a bit less of Jerry Garcia's missing digit.
-But right now I'm going to focus on what I know and how I apply my style of playing on my 9 albums (Not all my albums are finger style guitar though.).
+But right now I'm going to focus on what I know and how I apply my style of playing on my albums (Not all my albums are finger style guitar though.).

-I was lucky compared to many who experience life changing events.
+I was lucky compared to many who experience life changing events One can only be amazed at what some of our soldiers returning from Iraq and Afghanistan are going through..
 My event would have to be considered tiny by comparison.
 Yet, at the time it was difficult for me.
 Loss, fear, and grief are all relative things.

-But, in my loss, I too found direction.
+In my loss, I also found direction.
 My musical path could not exactly follow the straight coarse.
 I could not reach certain"voicing's".
-With only one good finger, I could not repeat 1/16th note "pull off's".
+With only one good finger, I could not repeat "pull off's".
 Certain, melodic directions I loved and heard others play, would have to be painted differently.
-Perhaps my direction could be initially inspired by another artists influence, BUT, I did not have the ability to repeat what he or she did.
+I did not have the ability to repeat what he or she did.
 I didn't have the physical capacity to do so.
 And of coarse, relative to certain musicians, I did not posses the talent of Django Reinhart who's fretting hand was severely burned in a fire.

 There are others who have played wonderfully with injuries; Les Paul suffered a severe injury to his arm in an automobile accident.
-I should also mention the Banjo Player from the band Mountain Heart named Barry Abernathy.
-I saw him from a distance, but it looked to me like the only thing he was working with was a thumb and part of another finger.
+The Banjo Player Barry Abernathy is amazing with almost no fingers.
 He was amazing!
-When my first album (Various Waves) came out in 1989, Forest from MUSICAL STARSTREAMS, the largest syndicated instrumental radio show in America called to tell me he was placing the album in the TOP FIVE of the year.
+When my first album (Various Waves) came out in 1989, MUSICAL STARSTREAMS, the largest syndicated instrumental radio show in America called to tell me he was placing the album in the TOP FIVE of the year.
 Among flattering things he had to say was that he was glad I didn't use the particular type of phrasing popular at that time.
 I actually tried to play that style on the tune, but I couldn't cut it.
 I had to make up a linear passage that worked within the limitations of my damaged hand.
 So, you can see, my "limitation" helped define my uniqueness.

 THE SPECIFIC PHYSICALITY OF LIMITATION

 Some of us have limitations we do not recognize.
 Some of us recognize limitations that are not there.
 Each one has to evaluate where he or she is, based on the entirety of life's experiences.
-I will focus on MY physical limitation.
+Concerning MY physical limitation...
 I have a good index finger and thumb (See photo above).
-The middle and ring finger have no bone in the ends (So the last knuckle in each cannot bend).
+The middle and ring finger have no bone in the ends.
 The flesh was fashioned from a graft on my leg.

 When the middle and ring finger "press" on the fingerboard of an instrument, they flatten out (No bone in the ends.).
 Consequently they are gonna hit more than one string at a time.
 The challenge is to avoid muting strings I don't intend to mute, and using one finger to press two strings at a time.
 This maybe something some folks playing an open A chord on a guitar they could do.
 See photo